- Sleeps - 4

 Bessie is a right-hand drive, 1974, late Bay campervan, who is fitted with a spacious, westfalia style, pop up roof which provides lots of standing room and ample sleeping space.
 She has a user friendly, modern, interior with hob, sink and fridge, a comfy ¾ rock and roll bed, and curtains, all colour coordinated to complement her green and white paintwork.
 There’s cupboard and storage spaces and clever fold down buddy seat so you can all sit comfortably inside.

 Bessie is happy to take up to 4 passengers with her on holiday with seatbelts for all.
-2 adults can sleep on the rock and roll bed and 2 adults or children can have fun sleeping in the pop top roof.
-If you find you need more sleeping space, we also have an optional awning that can be hired to compliment your campervan experience.
+2 adults can sleep on the rock and roll bed and 2 children can have fun sleeping in the pop top roof.
+If you find you need more living / sleeping space, we also have an optional awning that can be hired to compliment your campervan experience.

 Bessie has made the pilgrimage all the way from inland South Africa, and is looking forward to accompanying you on your travels.